 Velocity - It’s the number of Story Points (used for User Stories estimation) completed within certain Sprint.
 You can track it and compare between subsequent Sprints.
 After few Sprints, when Development Team reached its full speed and Velocity is stable, it can be used as measure for Sprint Planning.

 Sprint burndown - This diagram is a way to track the completion of work throughout the sprint.
 This one also should be compared from one Sprint to another.
 Based on this chart you can early spot potential problems with achieving Sprint goals and identify bottlenecks.

 Sprint Goals Success - In how many Sprints the Team has met the success requirements and delivered a working product?
 To be tracked throughout the project.

 Kanban vs Scrum - which is better?

 Agile isn’t only about one project, but can and should influence your whole company.
 Both Kanban and Scrum are effective tools you can use to transform your organization and improve its efficiency.
 Which one is best for your project and your company?
-In our next article, we will guide you through making the right choice.
-Meanwhile, you can ask our experts for advice.
+In our next article: Kanban or Scrum?
+What’s better for my project?, we will guide you through making the right choice.